Chan-000/WEDE5020POE/README.md

 - November 18, 2025:  Form validation now shows correct errors for email, phone, and terms.
 - November 18, 2015: Added  Interactive Leaflet map on contact page with two locations.
 - November 18, 2025: Addded a dynamic floating cart on all html pages.
+- November 19, 2025: On page SEO --> Added Unique title & meta description on every page,  Keyword-rich content and headings, Descriptive alt text on all images, Proper H1-H3 structure and Mobile-friendly responsive design.
+- November 19, 2025: Added the Off SEO proof which is under part 3 on this page(README.md).
  ## References
  -Images sourced from [Pexels](https://www.pexels.com), compressed with [TinyPNG](https://tinypng.com) -Pet care tips inspired by general veterinary guidelines